Jacobbishopxy/household_power_consumption/docs/tf_tools/IntroductionToTensorflowEstimators.md

 ### Numeric Feature Columns

 Numeric features can be represented by `numeric_column` which is used for real valued features.
-When we crate a `numeric_column` we have to pass a unique string to its `key` parameter.
+When we create a `numeric_column` we have to pass a unique string to its `key` parameter.
 The value of `key` will be used as the name of the column.
 We can also specify the data type or shape of the `numeric_column` if necessary.